 5. Never Assume

-Always depend on actual stats and facts rather than assumption.
+Always depend on actual stats and facts rather than assumptions.

 6. Look at Competition